-The day, or couple days, before you even travel to higher altitude, focus on hydrating your body by drinking at least half your body weight in ounces.
+The day, or couple days, before you even travel to a higher altitude, focus on hydrating your body by drinking at least half your body weight in ounces.
 If you weigh 150 pounds, drink at least 75 ounces of water, but I’d shoot for a little more.

 Be sure to combine all that water with some electrolytes so your body can actually put the water to good use and function at its best.
 I don’t mean sugary sports drinks – those will not do your body any favors, I mean clean electrolytes, like Ultima is great or Nuun tablets are more readily available and aren’t that bad for you.
 I also add in magnesium and potassium supplements (again no sugar added, and no gummies, just actual supplements) and make sure I’m getting enough sodium either through pickle juice or adding a tiny bit of Pink Himalayan Salt to my water.
-There are your 3 major electrolytes right there, magnesium, potassium and sodium, but I do love Ultima packets because they provide a wider range of electrolytes.
+There are your 3 major electrolytes right there, magnesium, potassium, and sodium, but I do love Ultima packets because they provide a wider range of electrolytes.

-Continue hydrating after you arrive at higher elevation, especially on the first and second day.
+Continue hydrating after you arrive at a higher elevation, especially on the first and second day.
 Getting plenty of sleep, especially the first night up here will also help your feel much better.

 Third, take it easy at first.
-Ideally, you should spend at least a couple days letting your body start to adjust to the higher elevation and slight lack of oxygen.
+Ideally, you should spend at least a couple of days letting your body start to adjust to the higher elevation and slight lack of oxygen.
 Take short, easy walks or do some light exercises in the first few days until you feel good and ready to tackle something bigger like the Incline.

 Let us know how it goes in the comments below!